Luc-Bertin/PythonBlog/_posts/2020-12-18-hands-on-supervised-learning.md

 ```

 <img src="{{page.image_folder}}/output_37_0.png" align="center">

-We have a discontinued line, let's see why so by introspecting the tree.
+We have a "piecewise" broken prediction line in both cases (don't be confused, matploltlib still try to connect the points when using `plt.plot`, hence the apparent negative slope between 15 and 30, on the second, green, which does not exist in practice).

+Let's introspect the first tree.

 ```python